All Episodes

 We know that the brain, there's electrical and chemical activity within the brain.

-Now, one explanation that may be responsible for the ability to cause, effects and external objects outside of the brain is
+Now, one explanation that may be responsible for the ability to cause effects in external objects outside of the brain is that these objects respond in the same way that the two strings in sympathetic vibration respond to each other.

-If you're talking about sitting in front of a computer which is an electrical device and
+See, if you're talking about sitting in front of a computer, which is an electrical device, and you're talking about microcircuits and very, very low voltage.

 That's correct.

-What is it like affecting a cloud?
+It's like affecting a cloud.

-Well the electrical activity inside the brain emanates beyond the skull in the same way
+Well, the electrical activity inside the brain emanates beyond the skull in the same way that magnetic fields are generated, in the same way that electrical fields generate, you know, have effects outside just the wires themselves.

-That is one very plausible explanation for Why a person's brain can affect microcircuits.
+That is one very plausible explanation for why a person's brain can affect microcircuits.

-If the brain is 90% water and a person is concentrating on water vapor, okay, a cloud, which is water, it seems plausible to me that perhaps there is a sympathetic vibration between the water molecules inside The human brain and the water vapor.
+If the brain is 90% water and a person is concentrating on water vapor, okay, a cloud which is water, it seems plausible to me that perhaps there is a sympathetic vibration between the water molecules inside the human brain and the water vapor.

 But if I try to move a pencil across my table, it's so much more difficult.